• Home

 Unfortunately, as is too often the case in Los Angeles, no building stands forever even if it is a historic movie location.
 This sequence of photos shows us the commercial building that occupied the northeast corner of Motor and Tabor as it was in 1933, its last days in 2017, the site after the building had been demolished, and the modern apartment building that occupies the site today.

 Not yet a member?
-Click here to donate - and thank you!
+Click here to make a small donation - and thank you!

 Spanky and Alfalfa have a plan to skip school and go fishing, but instead they have to stay home and look after Spanky's little brother Junior.

-If you have made a donation to the site and are a current member, you can see all the filming location then and now photos from this Little Rascals movie in The Little Rascals Filming Locations Photo Gallery which you can see by clicking here.
+If you have made a small donation to the site and are a current member, you can see all the filming location then and now photos from this Little Rascals movie in The Little Rascals Filming Locations Photo Gallery which you can see by click here:

-To make a small donation and unlock ALL the content on the site (for as little as $4 a month!), click here.
+Click here to make a small donation and unlock ALL the content on the site (for as little as $4 a month!).

 Laurel and Hardy - Hog Wild (1930)

 The first of the movie locations used in the filming of this Laurel and Hardy movie was a newly built residential neighborhood in Culver City, California.
 Mr. Hardy's "house" though was just a set, built on a vacant lot at 4175 Madison Avenue.
-The runaway car scenes were filmed on Washington Blvd in downtown Culver City and the film wraps up on the campus of the University of Southern California near downtown Los Angeles.
+The runaway car scenes were filmed on Washington Blvd in downtown Culver City, Exposition Blvd in the Palms neighborhood of Los Angeles, and the film wraps up on the campus of the University of Southern California near downtown Los Angeles.

-Check out Page 2 of the Laurel and Hardy Filming Locations Photo Gallery to see the rest of the then and now comparison photos from this Laurel and Hardy movie by clicking here and scrolling down the page.
+Check out page 2 of the Laurel and Hardy Filming Locations Photo Gallery to see the rest of the then and now comparison photos from this Laurel and Hardy movie by clicking here:

 Just a small donation ($6 for a one month, non renewing membership - even less per month if you donate more) gives you full access to all the content on the site along with the exact locations of where these scenes were filmed.